Markets have gotten more volatile in recent years.

 As quoted in Bogle's book, “Only 3 out of the 355 actively managed equity funds that started the race in 1970 have survived and mounted a record of sustained excellence.”
 That is just 0.8%.
 While this was over the period from 1970 to 2004, little has changed since then.
-According to S&P, over a period of 10 years, 85 percent of large cap funds underperformed the S&P 500, and after 15 years, nearly 92% trail the index.
+According to S&P, over a period of 10 years, 85% of large cap funds underperformed the S&P 500, and after 15 years, nearly 92% trail the index.

 The most sensible thing to do would therefore be to invest in an index fund that tracks the broad market, and hold it forever.
 Why?
 Because as John Bogle posits, in the aggregate, businesses grow with the long term growth of the economy, and as such, the market portfolio will most definitely increase in value over time.
 That’s the power of markets.

 Unsurprisingly, these fees eat into your returns.
 While 1-2% may seem minute each year, compounded over an extended period, fees can do extensive damage to the value of your investment.

 Imagine you have $100,000 invested.
 If the account earned 6% a year for the next 25 years and had no costs or fees, you'd end up with about $430,000.
 If, on the other hand, you paid 2% a year in fees, after 25 years you'd only have about $260,000.
-2%, doesn't seem so small anymore does it?
+2%, doesn't seem so small anymore, does it?

-Taking into view that active management is unlikely to yield consistent outperformance, and the not-so-minute fees you have to pay for not-so-fantastic returns, it is only common sense that one should 1) adopt a passive investment strategy, and 2) buy into low cost index funds that track the overall market.
+Taking into view that active management is unlikely to yield consistent outperformance, and the hefty fees you have to pay for mediocre returns, it is only common sense that one should 1) adopt a passive investment strategy, and 2) buy into low cost index funds that track the overall market.

 In a world where the norm was exorbitant fees charged by active managers who often failed to earn their keep, Jack Bogle fought for fairer fees for the everyday investor.
 He advocated for an easy-to-adopt, low-cost, passive investment strategy with which we could all be winners in the long run.

 Vanguard’s funds’ asset weighted average expense ratio was lowered from 0.18% in 2010, to 0.12% in 2015, and finally to 0.09% in 2020.
 It’s fees are considerably lower compared to the corresponding industry average of 0.54%

 Here at Endowus, we are Bogleheads and fans of Vanguard and their mission.
 Our team works closely with Vanguard in providing best-in-class, low-cost, passive funds to our clients.
 With Endowus, you can now buy the haystack and enjoy the lowest fees.
 Investing does not have to be complex or expensive, so long as you invest with common sense.
-To find out more about how we invest, click here.